yilingchung/yilingchung.github.io/_pages/about.md

 Awards/Services
 ------
-* Served as a reviewer for LREC, Clic-it, ACL
+* Served as a reviewer for LREC, Clic-it, ACL, NeurIPS
 * ACL 2019 Student Volunteer
 * AthNLP Summer School Scholarship 2019
 * Taiwanese European Scholarship for European Masters in Language and Communication Technologies